Generic orbits and type isolation in the Gurarij space: The Legendre-Fenchel transformation of -types

+The weak$^*$ topology is again locally convex, and the bi-dual $E^{**}$ is canonically identified, as a set, with $E$ (which would not always be true if for a normed space $E$ we calculated $E^{**}$ with respect to the dual norm on $E^*$).
+This induces the \emph{weak topology} on $E$, which may be weaker than the original one, but gives rise to the same dual $E^*$ ($= E^{***}$).
+The Hahn-Banach Theorem tells us that the weak topology on $E$ agrees with the original one when it comes to closed convex sets.
+In other words, both topologies give rise to the same notion of a closed convex function (defined below), which, for our purposes, is good enough.

-\begin{fct}[Hahn-Banach Theorem, see Brezis \cite{Brezis:AnalyseFonctionnelle}] A closed convex subset of a locally convex topological vector space is the intersection of the closed half-spaces which contain it.
-In particular, it is weakly closed. \end{fct}
+\begin{fct}[Hahn-Banach Theorem, see Brezis \cite{Brezis:AnalyseFonctionnelle}] A closed convex subset of $E$ (a locally convex vector space) is the intersection of the closed half-spaces that contain it, and is therefore weakly closed (a half-space of $E$ is a set of the form $\{v : \lambda v \leq r\}$ where $\lambda \in E^*$ and $r \in \bR$). \end{fct}

-\begin{dfn} Following Rockafellar \cite{Rockafellar:ConvexAnalysis}, we shall say that a convex function $f\colon E \rightarrow \bR \cup \{\infty\}$ is \emph{proper} if it is not identically $\infty$, and that it is \emph{closed} if it is lower semi-continuous (in norm, or equivalently, in the weak topology).
-We shall say that a function on $E^*$ is \emph{$*$-closed} if it is closed in the weak$^*$ topology. \end{dfn}
+\begin{dfn} Following Rockafellar \cite{Rockafellar:ConvexAnalysis}, a \emph{proper convex function} on $E$ is a convex function $f\colon E \rightarrow \bR \cup \{\infty\}$ that is not identically $\infty$.
+It is \emph{closed} if it is lower semi-continuous (equivalently, by \autoref{fct:HahnBanach}, lower semi-continuous in the weak topology).
+We then define its \emph{domain} $\dom f= \{v \in E\colon f(v) < \infty\}$.
+A \emph{closed convex function} is either a proper one or one of the constant functions $f = \pm \infty$ (an \emph{improper} one).